 APA’s Center for Psychology in Schools and Education promotes the high quality application of psychological science to programs and policies for schools and pre-K through grade 12 education.
 The office serves as a liaison both within APA and with national educational and scientific societies, federal agencies and the general public concerning the education and development of children and adolescents.

-The mission of the Center for Psychology in Schools and Education is to:
+The mission of the American Psychological Association's Center for Psychology in Schools and Education is to:

 Develop and strengthen linkages between psychology/psychologists and education/educators to serve all students’ emotional and academic needs;